Anthony-Nolan/Atlas/README.md

 # Nova.SearchAlgorithm
 Service for AN's HSC Search Algorithm.

+## Projects

+The solution is split across multiple projects:

+### Code Projects

+- Nova.SearchAlgorithm
+    - This project contains the actual business logic of the search algorithm
+- Nova.SearchAlgorithm.Api
+    - An ASP.NET Core WebApi wrapper exposing functionality from the algorithm project
+    - Note that this is *NOT* the entry point to the application in deployed environments.
+Due to restrictions around long running requests when deployed in Azure, this api will not be exposed.
+    - Instead, the API is used for testing - it can be used locally for ease of development, and the performance and validation test projects rely on the API
+- Nova.SearchAlgorithm.Client
+    - Exposes models needed to integrate with the search algorithm service from other services
+- Nova.SearchAlgorithm.Common
+    - Shared internal models / interfaces between the logic and data projects.
+- Nova.SearchAlgorithm.Data
+    - Manages the transient database, i.e. pre-processed donor data.
+Entity Framework is used to manage the schema, but *NOT* for querying the data
+- Nova.SearchAlgorithm.Data.Persistent
+    - Manages the persistent database, i.e. any data that does not require re-processing regularly.
+    - Uses Entity Framework for schema management and querying
+- Nova.SearchAlgorithm.MatchingDictionary
+    - Responsible for maintaining and accessing the "matching dictionary" - a set of tables in Azure Storage which act as an interface for allele details published by WMDA

+### Test Projects

+- Nova.SearchAlgorithm.Test
+- Nova.SearchAlgorithm.Test.Integration
+- Nova.SearchAlgorithm.Test.Validation
+    - These projects are covered in detail in the testing section below.
+- Nova.SearchAlgorithm.Performance
+    - A rudimentary harness for collating performance data of search times.
+    - Relies on hitting an API, so is only useful locally for now
+        - To run on deployed environments we'll need to add auth to the API project and deploy to the relevant environment

 ## Start Up Guide

-#### Authentication
+#### Local Settings

-The app is authenticated via an api key header present in requests.

-The key is not checked in, so when setting up the project a file `Settings/SecureSettings` will need to be created within the `Nova.SearchAlgorithm` project.
-The top level node of this project should be `<appSettings>`, and all keys specified here will be added to the config on build.

-`<add key="apiKey:example-key" value="true" />` is an example of how to add a local api key.
+Settings for each project are defined in the `appsettings.json` file.

+In some cases these settings will need overriding locally - either for secure values (e.g. api keys), or if you want to use a different service (e.g. donor service, azure storage account, service bus)

+This is achieved with User Secrets: https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows

 #### Storage

 The service uses two storage methods for different data, SQL and Azure Cloud Tables.

 - Cloud Tables
-    - The `StorageConnectionString` connectionString in `Web.config` determines the connection to Azure storage.
+    - The `StorageConnectionString` setting in `appsettings.json` determines the connection to Azure storage.
     The default is to use local emulated storage, for which the *Azure Storage Emulator* will need to be running.
-    - To run against development storage (e.g. if performance of the emulator is not good enough, or the emulator is unavailable), this connection string can be overridden to point at the DEV storage account. (*DO NOT* check this is string in to git!)
+    - To run against development storage (e.g. if performance of the emulator is not good enough, or the emulator is unavailable), this connection string can be overridden using user secrets to point at the DEV storage account. (*DO NOT* check this is string in to git!)

 - SQL
-    - The service makes use of Entity Framework Code-First migrations.
-The models and repositories for data access are found within the `Nova.SearchAlgorithm.Data` project.
+    - The service makes use of Entity Framework (EFCore) Code-First migrations.
+The models and repositories for data access are found within the `Nova.SearchAlgorithm.Data` and `Nova.SearchAlgorithm.Data.Persistent` projects.
-    - Before running the app, migrations must be run using `Update-Database`.
+    - Before running the app, migrations must be run using `dotnet ef database update -p <projectName>` from a terminal (or `Update-Database` from the nuget package manager)
-    - After changing any data models, a migration must be created with `Add-Migration <migration-name>`, then run with `Update-Database`
+    - After changing any data models, a migration must be created with `dotnet ef migrations add -p <projectName>` (or `Add-Migration <migration-name>` in nuget package manager), then run as above
       - **Important Note Regarding Migrations:** The `MatchingHlaAt<Locus>` tables are so large that the entity framework migration runner has been known to struggle to cope with large migrations of existing data.
      In such cases the data may need to be manually migrated